Prepping can be so darn expensive, and it’s one of the main reasons many folks refuse to start their journey to preparedness.

 Duct Tape

-Used for sealing, patching, packing, and repairing, duct tape is one of the survival supplies you’ll be thankful that you included in your stash.
+Used for sealing, patching, packing, and repairing, duct tape is one of the survival supplies you’ll be glad you included in your stash.
 It has become a multipurpose item that can do the following:

 Flashlight